 - Published 165 CVDI-related papers, filed 72 invention disclosures and completed 4 licensing agreements

 - Organized first ever IEEE international conference on Big Data

 - Coordinate two annual hackathons - CajunCodeFest and the Philly Code Fest

 - Recognized as the first and only NSF I/UCRC to focus on Big Data

 - Noted as the only I/UCRC center in Louisiana

-- Successfully added an international academic research site in 2015 - Tampere University of Technology in Finland
+- Successfully added an international academic research site in 2015 - Tampere University in Finland

 - Moved to Phase II of the IUCRC program on March 1, 2017 adding the University of Virginia, StonyBrook University and the University of North Carolina at Charlotte